M. Douglas Harpool

-Mark Douglas "Doug" Harpool (born 1956) is a United States district judge of the United States District Court for the Western District of Missouri.
+Mark Douglas "Doug" Harpool (born 1956) is a senior United States district judge of the United States District Court for the Western District of Missouri.
 He also has been a Democratic American politician, and a former member of the Missouri House of Representatives from southwest Missouri's 134th district.
-He served five terms from January 5, 1983 to January 6, 1993.
+He served five terms from January 5, 1983, to January 6, 1993.

 Biography

-Harpool was born in 1956, in Springfield, Missouri.
+Harpool was born in 1956 in Springfield, Missouri.
 He received a Bachelor of Science degree, cum laude, in 1977 from Southwest Missouri State University.
 He received a Juris Doctor in 1980 from the University of Missouri Columbia School of Law.
 From 1983 to 1993, he served as a member of the Missouri House of Representatives.
 From 1980 to 2001, he served at Daniel, Clampett, Lilly, Dalton, Powell & Cunningham.
 From 2002 to 2003, he served at Cunningham, Harpool & Cardonnier LLC.
 From 2004 to 2006, he served at Lathrop & Gage LLP.
 He ran unsuccessfully for the Missouri Senate from the 30th district in 2006.
 From 2006 to 2014, he was a shareholder at Baird, Lightner, Millsap & Harpool, PC, in Springfield, where he handled a broad array of civil litigation.
 Harpool was the plaintiff's lawyer of a high-profile court case involving the Republic School District.